CathalDolan/july-hackathon/README.md

-# july-hackathon - **Yellow Bourbon** :coffee:
+# **Yellow Bourbon** :coffee:

 [View Live Project Here](https://bryansmullen.github.io/july-hackathon/)

-**july-hackathon** is an application used by a local coffe shop called **Yellow Bourbon** to allow its customers to order coffee and snacks online and collect them at the shop.
+**Yellow Bourbon** is an application used by a local coffe shop called **Yellow Bourbon** to allow its customers to order coffee and snacks online and collect them at the shop.
 It also gives their customers a chance to contact the shop by using a contact  form.
 This project has been developed for the purpose of a **CodeIinstitute July hackathon** competition by a group of 6 student developers.

 ## Team members :trophy:
 * [Bryan Mullen](https://github.com/bryansmullen) - **Owner of the repository**